Infertility

 Overview

 Infertility is an increasing problem in developed countries.
-Various reasons have been advanced, including environmental toxins, increased stress, and even genetic damage to the mother's mitochondral DNA.
+Various reasons have been advanced, including environmental toxins, increased stress, and even genetic damage to the mother's mitochondrial DNA.
 In some instances problems can be attributed to the father, while in other cases the problem can be attributed to the mother.
-This web page addresses only a few of the potential causes, and treatments which Dr. Weyrich is prepared to provide.
+This web page addresses only a few of the potential causes, and treatments that Dr. Weyrich is prepared to provide.

 Etiology